How can a business intelligence and analytics body prove its legitimacy to the world?

 Elon Musk has said the machine-over-mankind was humanity’s “biggest existential threat.”
 In one of the projects I was working on, the end users felt a threat to their existence when we put an algorithm in front of them.
 Whatever said and done about the threat automation poses, it all lies in the way people think about it (Read more here).
 Work that requires a high degree of imagination, creative analysis, and strategic thinking is harder to automate.
 As leaders we need to ensure that our people are taken care of and enough opportunities are given for them to upskill themselves and become more resilient.
 Something to ponder – a quote from an actual study: “While ATMs took over a lot of the tasks these tellers were doing, it gave existing workers the opportunity to upskill and sell a wider range of financial services.”

-The title of this article might put you off (it says “Think Your Company Needs a Data Scientist?
-You're Probably Wrong”).
-There is an undeniable need to have a data sciences group within the organization but does the group have all the support it needs?
+There is an undeniable need to have a data sciences group within data analytics companies but does the group have all the support it needs?
 The write of the article poses 4 key questions to organizations who think they need to hire a data scientists.
 While the focus of the article is in startups or traditional organizations, the questions are good for any organization to re-think what they’re doing: How much data do you have?

 Do you have established key performance indicators (KPIs) and regular business intelligence reporting?